Step 2: Post three 18-hole rounds or six 9-hole rounds.

 How often are Handicap Index values revised/updated?

-A Handicap Index is updated on the first and fifteenth of each month.
+A Handicap Index is updated daily.

 How many scores does it take to establish a Handicap Index?